Chris McDermott (1991-94)

 Nathan van Berlo (2011-14)

-A member of the Crows leadership group since 2008, Nathan van Berlo was appointed captain ahead of season 2011.
+A member of the Crows leadership group from 2008, Nathan van Berlo was appointed captain ahead of season 2011.
 ‘VB’ finished runner-up in the Crows Club Champion award in his first season as skipper and played an integral part of Adelaide’s finals assault the following year.

 The West Australian was a benchmark of professionalism on and off the field during his tenure, winning the Dr Brian Sando OAM Trophy in 2014 despite missing the entire season with an Achilles injury.
 He led the Crows in 66 games across four seasons.